-Kitchen Electrostatic Precipitator is becoming more and more popular as urban areas continue to grow and mixed-use construction becomes increasingly more popular.
-But just what are these units and how do they work?
+Kitchen Electrostatic Precipitators are becoming more and more popular amongst restaurants in the UK as urban areas continue to grow and mixed-use construction becomes increasingly more popular.
+But what is an electrostatic precipitator and how does it work?

-There are several different technologies on the market for capturing the grease, smoke and odours from commercial kitchen exhaust, but let’s look at the two most popular technologies that are used today.
+There are several different technologies on the market for capturing and filtering the grease, smoke and odours from commercial kitchen exhaust, but let’s look at the two most popular technologies that are used today.

 Mechanical Media Filtration is the traditional technology on the market.
-It is simplistic and easy to understand.
-The exhaust goes through a pre-filter section which pulls out large particulate.
-It then passes through one or more sections of high-efficiency filters to remove smaller particulate and then finally passes through an Odor Module loaded with some sort of adsorption media to remove odours and volatile organic compounds (VOCs).
+It is simple and easy to understand.
+The exhaust goes through a pre-filter section which holds large particulate.
+It then passes through one or more sections of high-efficiency filters to remove smaller particulate and then finally passes through an Odour Module loaded with some sort of adsorption media (Usually Activated Carbon Filters) to remove odours and volatile organic compounds (VOCs).